Deduplicate Across Salesforce Leads and Contacts

 What happens to field data if I don’t create custom rules?

-Step 5: Preview CSV and Merge in Salesforce
+Step 4: Review CSV Report and Merge in Salesforce

 Preview Merge Changes in CSV Report

-Now with the filters and master record set up, you can preview how the merging would be applied.
+Now that the filters and master record are set up, you can preview how the merge would be applied.
 That way, you can check to ensure your configuration works as expected before the changes are pushed to your live Salesforce database.

-Click the Next button to go to the Notify screen to select recipients for the email report.
+Click the Next button to go to the Notify screen and enter recipients for the email report.
 You can also add additional context to the email message.

-On the When tab, click the Run Now tab, and select which records to apply the change to (if you have many records, you might want to do only a few to test), then click the Run Now button.
+On the When tab, click the Run Now tab, select which records to apply the change to (if you have many records, you might want to test only a few), then click the Run Now button.

 Insycle will generate a preview CSV and send it to your email.
 Open the CSV file from your email in a spreadsheet application and review the data.